sachajw/devops-precommit-templates-pangarabbit/README.md

 [GitGuardian.com](https://www.gitguardian.com/)

+Take Control Of Your NHI Security.
+Discover all your secrets.
+Prioritize and remediate leaks at scale.
+Protect your non-human identities and reduce breach risks.

 - `.env` file in the repo for scanning with the GitGuardian API key
 - Remember to add `.env` to `.gitignore`